Cars · Resale guide

 |---|---|---|

-Keep in mind that prices also vary slightly based on the specific variant (e.g., XZ+ will fetch more than XE), transmission type (automatic typically holds more value), and city of sale.
+Note that prices can vary based on the specific variant (e.g., XT, XZ, XZ+), transmission type (manual vs. automatic), and any fitted accessories.
 Use the calculator below for a personalized estimate based on your exact specs.

 Advantages — Why Buyers Pick the Tata Harrier in 2026